adiluexe/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 9: August 13, 2024 (Tuesday)

+Hello it's Day 9 and today was my shortest study session so far.
+I think I only crammed about an hour or so in the morning.
+I think I finished 2 lessons in The Odin Project today which was Problem Solving and Understanding Errors.
+I finally did one of MDN's active learning section earlier - the one about error handling, and they were pretty good.
+I finally forked their repo and I might just have to finish it all sometime.

+After I got home from school, I finally attempted the rock paper scissors project, and then failed when I realized I still couldn't do it from scratch without searching for answers immediately.
+I figured I'll save this project for when I can comfortably do it without guides.
+That's when I made the switch to freeCodeCamp again and finished one quick lesson earlier, surprisingly about debugging.
+I also practiced my frontend skills a bit by improving the UI of said project.
+I think I'll stick with freeCodeCamp for now at least until I finish their rock paper scissors project, which they also have.
+Anyways, good job again today, keep doing this.

 ### Day 8: August 12, 2024 (Monday)

 Hey it's Day 8, and today was the first day of me being a 3rd Year Computer Science Student.
-The subject was calculus earlier and we reviewed Algebra, which I embarassingly struggled with a lot.
+The subject was calculus earlier and we reviewed Algebra, which I embarrassingly struggled with a lot.
 I will definitely get back on reviewing Algebra.
 Do not make this an excuse.
 WE CAN DO BOTH.
 We just need to plan things better, it's only the first week things will get better, you'll find your groove.

 Anyways, back to our independent studies.
 You made the right decision earlier of doing this early in the morning when you still had time.
-Tomorrow we might not have enough time, but try to squeeze in atleast an hour of just reading shit and immersing yourself to the programming culture.
+Tomorrow we might not have enough time, but try to squeeze in at least an hour of just reading shit and immersing yourself to the programming culture.
 I think we have some spare time in between classes you can use that.
 Read when you can't code.
 It still counts.

 Now back to what we accomplished today.
 I only managed to kinda complete one lesson in Odin which was about Problem Solving.
 After that I went ahead and played around with the freeCodeCamp project I did yesterday, and I just finished it, check it out [here](https://adiluexe.github.io/basic-js-rpg/) in all it's mediocre glory.

 I did not add a lot in the JavaScript part of the code.
 It's mostly improving the copywriting and design of things, which I'm still proud of.
 I added new description objects for the monsters; updated the dialogue and options; and overhauled the entire UI.
 My JavaScript skills still suck, but I'm definitely getting better at CSS and the frontend side of things.
 Of course I'm still confused on why it's not being responsive like I thought it would, I keep using `100vh` for the landing page and it's not working right when the page content is larger than that or when I scale it down.
 But that's beside the point, I made stuff today, just keep making stuff, eventually everything will just be natural to you.
-Keep going me, goodluck, and see you tomorrow.
+Keep going me, good luck, and see you tomorrow.

 ### Day 7: August 11, 2024 (Sunday)